Home

 The Pilgrimage

-The next Trust Pilgrimage is planned to take place on Saturday August 31st 2024.
-Background information is given on the Pilgrimage page, and more details will be available in the 2024 Trust Newsletter and on the News page in due course.
+The next Trust Pilgrimage is planned to take place on Saturday September 6th 2025.
+Background information is given on the Pilgrimage page, and more details will be available in the 2025 Trust Newsletter and on our Facebook page in due course.

 The Trust